wlonk/arcadia/rules/starting_the_game.rst

    worry!

    First: no one will judge your accuracy except the people you're playing with.
-So set expectations, together, at the ouset.
+So set expectations, together, at the outset.
 Some folks at the table will be deeply interested in and knowledgable about the period, others will not be.
 The rule is, and must be: add or correct period detail only when it enriches, and when you have not already done so enough.
 Do not monopolize the conversation.

    Second: this is a game of Regency *fantasy*; while verisimilitude is desirable, accuracy is impossible.
 All of the Regency setting exists